Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

 $(i)$ When $\Lambda(x)=0$, the equality $F^f=F-df$ follows directly from \eqref{eauxi0} (recall \eqref{fermat-kropina}).
 For the case $\Lambda\not=0$, just notice that the expressions of $F, F_l$ in \eqref{randers-kropina}, \eqref{rk2} can be rewritten as in the first identity of \eqref{tau}, and use \eqref{eauxi}.

-$(ii)$ By Theorem \ref{minimizers}, the geodesics of $\Sigma^f$ are either geodesics of $F^f$, geodesics of $F_l^f$, lightlike pregeodesics of $\Lambda g_0^f(v,v)+\omega^f(v)^2$ (except at isolated points) or constant curves with $\Lambda^f(x)=0$ and $d\Lambda^f({\rm Ker}\, \omega^f_x)\equiv 0$.
+$(ii)$ By Theorem~\ref{minimizers}, the geodesics of $\Sigma^f$ are either geodesics of $F^f$, geodesics of $F_l^f$, lightlike pregeodesics of $\Lambda g_0^f(v,v)+\omega^f(v)^2$ (except at isolated points) or constant curves with $\Lambda^f(x)=0$ and $d\Lambda^f({\rm Ker}\, \omega^f_x)\equiv 0$.
 In the two last cases, they are pregeodesics of $\Sigma$ by \eqref{eauxi} and because $d\Lambda({\rm Ker}\, \omega_x)\equiv 0$ if and only if $d\Lambda^f({\rm Ker}\, \omega^f_x)\equiv 0$ in the points where $\Lambda^f(x) (=\Lambda(x))=0$.
 In the other cases, the length functionals of $F^f=F-df$ and $F$ (resp. $ F_l^f$ and $F_l$), when defined on the space of $F$-admissible (or equivalently $F^f$-admissible) curves connecting two prescribed points, are the same up to a constant.
 Therefore, both functionals have the same critical points and these critical points are pregeodesics of $(M,\Sigma)$ by Theorem~\ref{minimizers}. \end{proof} Previous interpretations allow us to refine the conclusions of Proposition~\ref{c63} in the Randers-Kropina case. \begin{cor} Let $(M,F)$ be a Randers-Kropina metric.
 If the intersection of any closed forward ball and any closed backward one is compact then there exists a new Randers-Kropina metric $F^f$ which is geodesically complete and has the same pregeodesics of $F$. \end{cor} \begin{proof} As the associated \sstk splitting $(\R\times M,g)$ is globally hyperbolic by part $(ii)$ of Theorem~\ref{kropinaLadder}, there exists a smooth spacelike Cauchy hypersurface $S$ (see \cite{BerSan05}).
-Necessarily, the integral curves of $\partial_t$ must intersect $S$ transversely and, so, $S$ can be written as a graph $S^f$.
-By Proposition \ref{changedf}, the associated splitting $(\R\times M,g^f)$ has a Fermat structure $\Sigma^f$ which must be associated with some Randers-Kropina metric $F^f=F-df$, and will have the same pregeodesics as $F$.
-By part $(iii)$ of Theorem \ref{kropinaLadder}, $\Sigma^f$ is geodesically complete. \end{proof} \begin{rem} In the stationary case $\Lambda>0$, the function $f$ can be explained physically as a (new) synchronization of the ``observers'' travelling along the integral curves of $\partial_t$, and Corollary \ref{conectedness} extends \cite[Theorem 5.10]{CapJavSan10} for Randers manifolds (namely, if $R$ is a Randers metric and the closed symmetrized balls are compact then there exists a function $f$ such that $R-df$ is also Randers, plus complete and with the same pregeodesics as $R$).
-As suggested in that reference and proved in \cite{Matvee13}, such a result can be extended to any Finsler manifold.
-It would be interesting to know if Corollary \ref{conectedness} could also be extended to more general wind Finslerian structures with strong wind.
-Notice that, in this case, the possibility that Cauchy hypersurfaces may not be graphs on $M$ introduces an additional difficulty even in the wind Riemannian case.
-If the property of being a graph were admitted as a hypothesis, the technique would work for the wind Riemannian case even though, if the wind is strong on all the manifold, the Cauchy hypersurface might lie in the case \eqref{spaceineq2} and the techniques would apply naturally to the reverse wind Finslerian structure. \end{rem}
+As the integral curves of $\partial_t$ are causal, they must intersect $S$ transversely and, so, $S$ can be written as a graph $S^f$.
+By Proposition~\ref{changedf}, the associated splitting $(\R\times M,g^f)$ has a Fermat structure $\Sigma^f$ which must be associated with some Randers-Kropina metric $F^f=F-df$, and will have the same pregeodesics as $F$.
+By part $(iii)$ of Theorem~\ref{kropinaLadder}, $\Sigma^f$ is geodesically complete. \end{proof} \begin{rem} In the stationary case $\Lambda>0$, the function $f$ can be explained physically as a (new) synchronization of the ``observers'' travelling along the integral curves of $\partial_t$.
+In the case $\Lambda\geq 0$, Corollary~\ref{conectedness} extends \cite[Theorem 5.10]{CapJavSan10} valid for Randers manifolds (namely, if $R$ is a Randers metric and the closed symmetrized balls are compact then there exists a function $f$ such that $R-df$ is also Randers, plus complete and with the same pregeodesics as $R$).
+As suggested in that reference and proved in \cite{Matvee13}, such a result can be extended from Randers to any Finsler manifold. \soutE{It would be interesting to know if Corollary~\ref{conectedness} could also be extended to more general wind Finslerian structures.
+In this direction,} \bw Anyway, notice that \ew in the case of strong wind an additional difficulty occurs in the proof of Corollary~\ref{conectedness}: as the integral curves of $\partial_t$ become spacelike, it is not guaranteed that they will cross the Cauchy hypersurface $S$. \end{rem}